About....My Story

 The garage where we lived in Gaston, Oregon, 1970-1975

 At 15, I was the sole survivor of a tragic car accident.
-Because it happened miles from my town, both my parents and the police insisted that talking about it would create problems for me.
+Because it happened miles from my town, both my parents and the police insisted that talking about it would only create problems for me.
 They made me promise not to say a word about it.

 I didn´t tell anyone - not even my siblings - for years.